 Housesitters are usually given assignments to care for the pets and the home in which they live.
 However, occasionally they are asked to manage a number of jobs in the home related to property maintenance.
 Regardless of the specific jobs the homeowner gives the housesitter, it behoves the sitter to keep an eye out for classic property damage due to extreme weather or unexpected incidents.
-Here are some top tips.

-Things to Look Out for as a Housesitter
+Things to look out for as a housesitter

 Whether you are staying to provide security and peace of mind for homeowners, or you are there to petsit, you must care for the property while the owners are away.
 So property maintenance may well be part of your responsibilities.

 However, housesitters have a responsibility to look after the property and in doing so, should be on the lookout for anything that could cause the homeowners issues in the future.

 As a prep for any property maintenance that is necessary, chat with the homeowners before they leave to identify any known ‘quirks’ of the property.
 This minimises any worry should something occur that you are unfamiliar with.

 For instance, experiencing wet walls inside the home when it rains is a sign of penetrating damp and requires investigation of brickwork and cavity walls but could also be a problem with blocked or broken guttering.
 Damp patches that start at floor level and move up the wall are called rising damp.

 When you find damp in a property when the homeowners have given no pre-warning that it is an issue, document the damp.
 Take photos.
 Share this information with them.
 It may change or dry up when there is little moisture. however, it may also return as a much bigger problem when it rains again.

 It’s important to make a note of particularly bad weather and if it occurs for a long stretch.
 After a storm walk around the property and note and record any damage.
 Look for holes in the roof, cracks in the walls letting moisture in, then contact the homeowner straight away.

 Changes to the Local Area

 While you are managing a long housesit, a month or longer, changes may occur in the neighbourhood.
 Keep the homeowner informed, and keep an eye out for local roadworks or security concerns.
 Unusual things to note might be people hanging around the area for extended periods.

 Housesitting is an incredible experience and provides plenty of benefit for both parties involved but don’t forget that primarily you are there to look after the home and shouldn’t disregard any issue, no matter how small, just in case it leads to expensive repairs in the future.